admb-project/admb/trunk/README.txt

    - MacOS and Clang
    - Windows and GCC using MSYS Linux emulation
    - Windows and MSVC
- * Installation from Binary Distribution
-   - MacOS and XCode
  * Documentation
  * Developing AD Model Builder
    - Version Control